jenkinsci/log-cli-plugin/README.md

 # Releasing

-Should be automatic upon push to `master`.
+Should be automatic upon push to `master`, assuming the Jenkins build passes.